General recommendations and advice for oral cleansing

 On the rotation of teeth cleaning routines, the importance for dental health of flossing, interstitial and tongue cleaning and the risks of overbrushing...

 General advice for cleaning teeth: rotation of cleansing routines

-A third reason for rotating what one uses is that eg with the highly recommended baking soda or other somewhat harsher (slightly abrasive) natural tooth cleaning methods, teeth may eventually suffer if used beyond what is helpful (plaque removal) to the point where the enamel is damaged.
+A third reason for rotating what one uses is that eg with any natural tooth cleaning methods which might be slightly abrasive, teeth may eventually suffer if used beyond what is helpful (plaque removal) to the point where the enamel is damaged.

 Unprotected teeth with damaged/dead pulp are the most important ones to keep clean

 Should the pulp of one or more of your teeth have been damaged by physical or chemical trauma incl. any dental treatment, it's possible that its centrifugal "dentinal fluid pump" doesn't work properly or not at all.
 This opens the tooth to ingress of foreign substances and makes it particularly urgent to meticulously clean and disinfect the tooth from the outside since its inbuilt self-defense mechanism has been obliterated.